Owner’s Description

 The standing rigging is all synthetic, of Colligo Dux, with custom cast bronze thimbles.
 This was done more from a practical ease of installation and splicing standpoint, as opposed to trying to reduce weight.
 The bowsprit whisker stays and bobstay are served, as is the lower 10′ of the shrouds.

-Restored 8′ Fatty Knees dinghy.
+A restored 8′ Fatty Knees dinghy sits on the cabin top.
 I don’t think you can legally own a Lyle Hess BCC, or F34, without a Fatty Knees dinghy.
+This one made in 1986, before the Edey & Duff production run.

-A few modifications were made from Bryan’s standard exterior layout, but the interior is completely custom, as it is for all his boats.
+A few modifications were made from Bryan’s standard exterior layout, but the interior is a custom design by the owners.
 The interior is of quarter sawn white oak cabinetry, spruce ceiling, white painted yellow cedar slats, and western walnut for the cabin sides and saloon table.
-Raw teak flooring, galley and head counter tops of a paper resin composite.
+Besides the white slats and unfinished teak sole, all is finished with Tonkinois Bio-impression oil/sealer.
+The galley and head counter tops are of a black paper resin composite.

 Both settees double as sleeping berths, and the quarter berth is a tight double.
 The interior was designed for a family of three, along with a guest in the pilot berth.
 But if pressed, it could sleep seven.